adnammit/movieAppV1/README.md

 * set watched flag for movies in collection
 * set favorite flag for movies in collection
 * get a random unwatched movie
-    - include optional filters by genre (random watched as well?)

 ### Work Flow:
 * default: display all in own collection